ratwolfzero/hopalong_python/README.md

 - matplotlib *
 - numpy *
 - numba *
-<sub>As of October 26, 2024, Numba only supports Python versions up to 12.7.
-Versions 13.x are currently not supported</sub>
+<sub>(as of October 26, 2024, Numba only supports Python versions up to 12.7.
+Versions 13.x are currently not supported)</sub>
 - math *

 (* mandatory)